DJrizzley/literature/novels/moby_dick.md

 your evening fire with a poker, and not a harpoon, by your side.

-CHAPTER 61.
-Stubb Kills a Whale.
+# CHAPTER 61.
+Stubb Kills a Whale

 If to Starbuck the apparition of the Squid was a thing of portents, to Queequeg it was quite a different object.